aadjones/frog-math/README.md

-# 🐸 Frog Math Demo
+# 🐸 FrogMath

-Tiny browser playground for teaching number theory with hopping frogs.
+Browser playground for teaching number theory with hopping frogs.

 ## Game Modes

 - **Single‑hopper** — one frog that always jumps _n_ pads (pick 0‑10).
 - **Multi‑hopper** — special breed that can hop **±5** or **±7** pads to reach a target fly.
+- **Pond** — hopping around lily pads arranged in a circle
+- **Überhopper** — ever-increasing hops

 ## Getting Started